Which software supports display of HDR photos? (gain maps, etc)

 • Google Photos app (v7.24.0.747539053+) support Ultra HDR JPG

-Social media / website support includes:
+Social media / website support for HDR photos:

 • Instagram – This includes iOS, Android, and desktop browsers for HDR photos in posts (not Stories).
 See here for details to share properly.
 Also supports HDR video in Reels.